 The Icon of India’s Freedom Struggle

 Gandhi Ji dedicated himself to rooting out various social evils prevalent in society at that time.
 He initiated campaigns to ensure equal rights for the untouchables and uplift their status in society.
-Additionally, he championed women’s empowerment, promoted education, and vehemently opposed child marriage, leaving a lasting impact on Indian society.
+Additionally, he championed women’s empowerment, promoted education and opposed child marriage, leaving a lasting impact on Indian society.

 Demise